Battlelore

 Battlelore are a Finnish heavy metal band from Lappeenranta, founded in 1999 by guitarist Jyri Vahvanen and bassist Miika Kokkola.
-The name derives from the union of the words 'battle' and 'folklore'.
-Many of Battlelore's lyrics concern J. R. R. Tolkien's Middle-earth sagas and their stage costumes and live shows are largely inspired by the themes and characters of fantasy literature.
-The band had many changes of personnel during their twelve years of activity and had a long hiatus after the completion of the tour supporting their latest release Doombound in 2011.
-In January 2016 they announced that they would be performing at Metal Female Voices Fest XIII in October 2016.
+The name is a portmanteau of the words 'battle' and 'folklore'.
+Many of Battlelore's lyrics concern J. R. R. Tolkien's Middle-earth sagas.
+Their stage costumes and live shows are inspired by the themes and characters of fantasy literature.
+The band had many changes of personnel during their twelve years of activity, and went on a long hiatus after the tour supporting their latest release, Doombound, in 2011.
+In January 2016, they announced that they would perform at Metal Female Voices Fest XIII in October 2016.

 History

 The first demo and Napalm Records (1999–2004)

-Battlelore's first demo Warrior's Tale was released in late 1999, the same year of the founding of the group, but Battlelore attracted the attention of the Austrian record label Napalm Records only after the publication of the second demo Dark Fantasy in late 2000, which featured for the first time long standing members Kaisa Jouhki as female singer, Henri Vahvanen on drums and Maria Honkanen on keyboards.
-Under request from the label, the band recorded an untitled 3-tracks demo before finally signing the contract.
+Battlelore's first demo, Warrior's Tale, was released in late 1999, the same year the group was founded.
+Battlelore attracted the attention of Austrian record label Napalm Records after the release of the second demo, Dark Fantasy, in late 2000, which debuted long-standing members Kaisa Jouhki as female singer, Henri Vahvanen on drums, and Maria Honkanen on keyboards.
+The label asked the band to record an untitled 3-track demo before signing the contract.

 In the fall of 2001, the band was at Music Bros.
 Studios to record their debut album with producer Miitri Aaltonen.